Raw Dog Food: Why HPP Isn't the Best Option (High-Pressure Pasteurization)

 Bacteriophage raw pet food.
-As we’ve mentioned in this article, a natural sterilization process can eliminate bad bacteria (salmonella, listeria, and E. coli) without killing beneficial bacteria to support your pet’s microflora and gut.
-Investigate what sterilization method your raw pet food manufacturer uses to ensure they use the best technique.
+As we’ve mentioned in this article, a natural pathogen mitigation process can eliminate bad bacteria (salmonella, listeria, and E. coli) without killing beneficial bacteria to support your pet’s microflora and gut.
+Investigate what method your raw pet food manufacturer uses to ensure they use the best technique.

 Oma’s Pride uses bacteriophaging for raw pet food